Facebook, Instagram, Netflix, Twitter, Amazon, Shopify, Pinterest, Uber, Airbnb. What do they all have in common, besides changing the world?

 6. Many Useful Developer Tools To Choose From

-Developer tools come in handy every single time you need to increase efficiency, save time, or to simply make your job easier.
+Developer tools come in handy every single time you need to increase efficiency, save time, or simply make your job easier.
 And the more popular the technology, the more to choose from — and so with React, nobody can complain about the scarcity of tools.

 You can use Why did you render for debugging the behavior of any React component, Bit for creating and sharing your composable components for improved teamwork, or Storybook if you ever need to do some solid UI testing.
 And that’s just the tip of the iceberg.